dart-lang/site-www/src/_tutorials/server/get-started.md

 the console output appears beneath the code.
 Try editing the source code—perhaps you'd like to change the greeting to use another language.
-To get the full DartPad experience, which includes the web UI that the app produces,
+To get the full DartPad experience,
 <a href="https://dartpad.dartlang.org/27e044ec9e2957d9c5c7062871ce8bf3"
    target="_blank">open the example at dartpad.dartlang.org.</a>